 Agriculture and the Environment

 This course explores the application of scientific principles as they relate to plants, animals, soil and food in agriculture.
 The impacts of agricultural practices, such as animal breeding, genetics, aquaculture, forestry, organic farming, pest and disease control, genetically modified organisms and their effects on the environment will be discussed.
 Throughout the course, students will examine the complexity of agricultural systems and how to address the global need for sustainable practices.
 Prerequisite: BIO 104 or BIO 105 or ES 100.
-First offered 2016.
+Offered 2018.
 Jozwick.

 Biosphere and Society

 This course employs interdisciplinary inquiry and mixed methodological approaches towards understanding current environmental issues.
 Built around critical evaluation and analysis of current scientific reports and other primary materials, the course focuses on topical issues at the intersection of ecological questions and social institutions.
 Emphasis is placed on cultivating the ability to understand disciplinary abstraction and apply such knowledge to context-dependent explanations of environmental challenges.
 The course is intended to support development of key intellectual and practical tools for upper division work and future careers in environmental studies.
 Enrollment restricted to Environmental Studies majors and minors.
 Prerequisite: ES 100 and ES 140.
 Fall semester.

 Political Ecology of Extractive Industries